 The cost of these services can really add up.
 Fundraising platforms like Donorbox include the option of integrating many of these services from other companies in their platform.
 This reduces the cost and makes it convenient for the organization.

 As the Covid pandemic continues to affect businesses and nonprofits, online fundraising ideas have dominated the activities of many organizations.
-We have included a list of 17 online fundraising ideas for your organization to use in the year ahead.

 Text to give is one of the fastest-growing online fundraising ideas.
 Larger organizations with well-known brand names have benefitted from this type of campaign for years.
 As the popularity of this type of campaign has grown, it is becoming a big help to churches and political campaigns because it is an easy way to reach your donor base over and over.